waltligon/orangefs/doc/pvfs2-quickstart.md

 script.
 This is an interactive script which will ask several questions to determine your desired configuration.
 Please pay particular attention to the listing of the metadata servers and I/O servers.
-In this example we will use "testhost" for both.
+In this example we will use “testhost” for both.

 The pvfs2-genconfig tool will generate a single file system configuration file that will be identical for all servers.
 This script